inadarei/sublime/README.md

     > # Show Sublime's Console by clicking Ctrl+`.
 Wait until every missing package is installed.
     > # You may get some annoying alerts.
     > # Stop Sublime

+    # If you have Node/npm installed and would like Tern support in Sublime:
     > cd "$HOME/Library/Application Support/Sublime Text 3/Packages/tern_for_sublime"
     > npm install && cd -

     > cp -R colour-schemes/* "$ST3U"
     > cp *-settings "$ST3U/"
     > # Start Sublime